 If a reduction of business rates income of more than 7.5% of its funding baseline has occurred then the government will make up any difference between this and the actual loss in the form of a safety net payment.

-The total non-domestic rateable value at the year-end was £188,877,313 (£189,016,311in 2019/20).
+The total non-domestic rateable value at the year-end was £220,767,832 (£188,877,313 in 2020/21).

 Group Accounts and Consolidation with the Council